cuckoosandbox/cuckoo/docs/book/src/installation/upgrade.rst

 * You are overwriting Python source files (.py) but Pyhton bytecode files (.pyc) are still in place.
-* There are configuration files changes acrosss the two versions.
+* There are configuration files changes across the two versions.
+* The part of Cuckoo which runs inside guests may change.